-Keti Maisuradze, Chief of Party, Georgia
+Keti Maisuradze, Country Director, Georgia

 Maisuradze holds a master’s degree from the Georgian Technical University and is currently a Ph.D. candidate at the Georgian Institute of Public Affairs.
-She is fluent in English, Georgian and Russian, and is a fully-accredited Building Resources in Democracy, Governance and Elections workshop facilitator.
+She is fluent in English, Georgian and Russian, and is a fully-accredited Building Resources in Democracy, Governance and Elections (BRIDGE) workshop facilitator.